vilasinits/vilasinits.github.io/_posts/2025-01-25-romania-and-bulgaria.md

 </figure>

 <h2>Final Reflections</h2>
-<p style="text-align: justify;">Returning to Bucharest, we reflected on how much we had experienced in such a short time.
-Romania had surprised me with its diverse architecture, breathtaking landscapes, and festive holiday spirit. we loved the vegetarian dishes we tried, the warm and cozy feel of the Christmas markets, and the countless cups of hot chocolate we indulged in along the way.</p>
+<p style="text-align: justify;">Returning to Bucharest, I reflected on how much I had experienced in such a short time.
+Romania had surprised me with its diverse architecture, breathtaking landscapes, and festive holiday spirit.
+I loved the vegetarian dishes I tried, the warm and cozy feel of the Christmas markets, and the countless cups of hot chocolate I indulged in along the way.
+Watching the traditional bear dance performances in Brașov and Sibiu was particularly memorable.
+The bear dance, a traditional Romanian ritual performed around the winter holidays, featured dancers wearing elaborate bear costumes made of real fur.
+Accompanied by rhythmic drumbeats and chants, the performers moved with a raw, primal energy that was both captivating and symbolic.
+It was fascinating to learn that this ritual, rooted in ancient traditions, was believed to chase away evil spirits and bring good fortune for the year ahead.</p>

 <p style="text-align: justify;">Above all, what struck me most was the beauty of the countryside.
-Despite knowing Romania was sparsely populated, we wasn’t prepared for how stunning and peaceful it would feel.
+Despite knowing Romania was sparsely populated, I wasn’t prepared for how stunning and peaceful it would feel.
 From snowy castles to underground marvels, Romania gave me memories I’ll treasure forever.</p>

 <h2>Exploring Bulgaria: Sofia, Plovdiv, and Beyond</h2>